Regional Resource Recovery Park

 Q. What will happen if neither proposed site is found to be suitable?

-A. If neither site is found to be suitable, the process will need to start again as the current Waste Management Facility is anticipated to reach the end of its lifespan in four-to-five years.
+A. If neither site is found to be suitable, the process will need to start again as the current Waste Management Facility is anticipated to reach the end of its lifespan in approximately three years.
 This will place future waste management services at critical risk.